canonical/ubuntu-cloud-docs/aws/aws-how-to/instances/launch-ubuntu-desktop.rst

     sudo nano /usr/local/bin/ubuntu-session

-Add the following to the ubuntnu-session file:
+Add the following to the ubuntnu-session file.

 .. code: